 Questions regarding oxygen therapy equipment for home use should be directed to the PSC at +1 888 289 0709.
-Providers may also submit on online inquiry at http://www.scdhhs.gov/contact-us for additional information.
+Providers may also submit on online inquiry at Contact a Provider Representative SCDHHS for additional information.

 A separate code is used to report tracheostomy tube change in the office setting.
 This may be used in addition to the appropriate level office E&M visit codes.